-These benefits together can help to build a more unified operation with lower employee turnover and a more balanced benefits and compensation structure.
-A more in depth look at this topic is available in our recent blog post 6 Reasons Why HR Analytics is Required for a Great HR Function.
+These benefits together can help to build a more unified operation, with lower employee turnover, and a more balanced benefits and compensation structure.
+A more in depth look at this topic is available in our recent blog post.

 To make your people analytics more effective, there are a number of best practices that can be implemented:

-Though there are a number of benefits associated with people analytics, it is not without its own challenges.
+Though there are several benefits associated with people analytics, it is not without its challenges.
 Some of them, and their related solutions include: